Amirreza-dar/Flutter_Assignment1/README.md

 - ##### Code:
 The whole application is consist of are 3 *** .dart *** files. the purpose of separating code to 3 different files is to make the code more clean and abstract for the sake of understaing . ***main..dart*** is responsible for the Ui of the application.
 The Card.dart is contains classes (Widgets) and methods related to Tinder card and also footer of the application.
 The ***Get_Class.dart*** file contains the Serializer model which is being used to fetch the data from given API.

-"category" (1) , "value"(2) and "url" fields are refered in UI respectively as it shown in figure below:
+"category" (1) , "value"(2) and "url"(3) fields are refered in UI respectively as it shown in figure below:

 ![Application](assets/img1.png)

-Pressing button will lunch a the url and redirect to WebPage that contains the Joke shown in figure below:
+Pressing button will lunch a the url and redirect to WebPage that contains the Joke(1) shown in figure below:

 ![Website](assets/img2.png)